-- These Regulations for academic year 2020-2021 apply to the PhD programme offered by the Faculty of Law, hereinafter referred to as the PhD programme, and to all PhD scholarship students enrolled in this programme. - 2.
+- 1. These Teaching and Examination Regulations (OER: Onderwijs- en Examenregeling) apply to the PhD programme of the Faculty of Law, hereinafter referred to as 'the PhD programme', for academic year 2023-2024, and to all PhD students enrolled in this PhD programme. - 2.
 The PhD programme is provided by the Faculty of Law of the University of Groningen, hereinafter referred to as the Faculty. - 3.
 The University of Groningen PhD Regulations also apply to these Regulations.